VAROPreem: 2014

 VARO became the owner of 45% of the Bayernoil refinery in Germany through the acquisition of shares held by OMV Deutschland GmbH in Bayernoil Raffineriegesellschaft GmbH and other downstream assets owned by OMV Deutschland GmbH.

 The company acquired Total's heating oil business and general trade business in Switzerland (Huiles Minérales, Mazol, Portales & Bonnet CH).
 The purchased assets include tank storage facilities in Eclépens near Lausanne and Total's entire end customer distribution and sales network for domestic heating oil and diesel in Switzerland.

-Roger Brown is appointed chief executive officer of VARO.
+Roger Brown is appointed CEO of VARO.

 2015

-VARO invested over 50 million Swiss Francs in the Cressier refinery, the most significant investment in the site's history, allowing it to remain competitive in the long term.
+It invested over CHF 50 million in the Cressier refinery, the most significant investment in the site's history, allowing it to remain competitive in the long term.
 The investment is focused on safety, asset integrity and growth, with projects including a partial conversion of the refinery's energy sourcing to natural gas, a cleaner source of energy, and technical upgrades to allow for the production of gasoline containing up to 5% ethanol produced from renewable sources.

-VARO acquired the German wholesale distributors Marol and Gekol.
+In addition to purchasing bunkering activities from Vitol in Germany, VARO acquired the German wholesale distributors Marol and Gekol.

 VARO merged with Dutch-based company Argos leading to gaining full ownership of Rhytank AG, located in Switzerland.
 Reggeborgh, a private Dutch investment company, enters as a third shareholder with 1/3 participation each.

-The company purchased bunkering activities from Vitol in Germany.

 2016

 The company took full control over two tank storage terminals in the Netherlands: Hydrocarbon Hotel and Enviem Terminal.
 VARO expanded its inland bunkering activities by acquiring Fiwado B.V. in the Netherlands.

 2017

 VARO acquired 100% of shares of Inter Oil B.V., a holding company, expanding retail activities in the Netherlands by gaining the brand names Brand Oil and Amigo.
 The company acquired the assets of Schneider Mineralöl Meissen GmbH. (retail and direct sales) in Saxony.

-VARO expanded its retail network in the Netherlands with the purchase of United Fuel Group B.V. gaining additional fuel stations.
+It expanded its retail network in the Netherlands with the purchase of United Fuel Group B.V. gaining additional fuel stations.

 Hydrocarbon Hotel Tankstorage Terminal, purchased in 2016, is sold to Global Petro Storage.
 The former Petrotank terminal situated in Hanau in Germany is sold to Adolf Roth GmbH & Co.
 KG.

 2018

 VARO purchased Van den Belt gaining several fuel stations in the process.

-VARO acquired Gerber Energie GmbH & retail sites from Wengel & Dettelbacher, and the terminal in Brugges, Belgium.
+The firm acquired Gerber Energie GmbH & retail sites from Wengel & Dettelbacher, and the terminal in Brugges, Belgium.